caizkun/think-cpp/Algorithm-DataStructure/README.md

 ## Tips in Algorithms & Data Structures

-Note that in this folder each file is more like a document mixed with code. :)
+Note that in this folder each file is more like a document mixed with code.
+Ignore the .cpp extension. :)

 Below is a glimpse of some common C++ containers:
 ![C++ Containers](./CppContainerComplexity.png "C++ Containers")